sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Stops monitoring the devices.
 <!-- struct DeviceProvider -->
-A `DeviceProvider` subclass is provided by a plugin that handles devices if there is a way to programatically list connected devices.
+A `DeviceProvider` subclass is provided by a plugin that handles devices if there is a way to programmatically list connected devices.
 It can also optionally provide updates to the list of connected devices.

 Each `DeviceProvider` subclass is a singleton, a plugin should